ac3cloud/roust/README.md

 - Fetching transactions on individual tickets (in long and short form)
 - Fetching user details
 - Adding comments or correspondence to tickets
-- Supports custom HTTP Host header
+- Supports custom HTTP headers (default User-Agent is "Roust")

 Installing
 ----------